GrinonBarrett/Taksidos/Extras/Magic Armor.md

 Cost to repair is triple the normal cost.

+**Attracting Breastplate**
+Cuirass
+$8,000 , 26 lbs.
+1/2
+A magical breastplate which calls thrown blades and other non-magical projectiles towards the wearer of this armor. *Any attack which was not intended for the wearer has disadvantage.
+Meanwhile weapon attack, including those of a magical nature, against the wearer with the intent to harm the wearer have advantage.
+This magic is only active if worn by a creature which is not currently dead/destroyed*.

 **Explosive Plates**
 Cuirass
 $10,000, 30 lb.
 1/3
 An unusual set of plate maile.
 Each piece is covered in an alchemical substance.
 When damaged, *the armor explodes, inflicting a fire attack against anything within 1 yard in the direction of the attack*.
 Fire attacks have advantage against this armor.
 Fire and electric attacks can also trigger the explosion *on an attack roll of 7 or 13*.
+Cannot be properly repaired.

 **Keten's Weave** (*unique*)
 Maile